 \subsection{Offensive Content Detection}

-Cyberbullying involves abusive online behaviour directed at an individual or group of individuals.
-This attitude has many consequences including psychological suffering and isolation \cite{bullystat}.
-As mentioned earlier, cyberbullying can take many forms with varying detection strategies \cite{zhong2016content,altay2018detection,zois2018optimal,rafiq2018scalable,yao2019cyberbullying}.
-Earlier approaches to detecting any form of cyberbullying rely on classic machine learning models \cite{zhong2016content,al2016cybercrime,altay2018detection,van2018automatic}.
-For instance, the work of \cite{zhong2016content} is focused on identifying the form of cyberbullying associated with image data.
-A strategy based on modelling posts written by bullies, victims, and bystanders of online bullying to detect cyberbullying was applied in \cite{van2018automatic}.
-Other useful detection strategies tend to revolve around two main areas: scalability and timeliness of the detection system.
-Timeliness is placed at the centre of the detection pipeline to enable efficient and effective support for the victim of cyberbullying.
-A multi-stage cyberbullying detection involving a scheduling mechanism was proposed to make the detection task more efficient \cite{rafiq2018scalable}.
-An approach based on a sequential hypothesis testing problem was proposed as a solution to scalability and timeliness issues \cite{zois2018optimal}.
-The study of \cite{yao2019cyberbullying} is focused on addressing false positives, scalability and timeliness using data from Instagram.
-Because offensive or hateful content and sentiment analysis are closely interrelated \cite{schmidt2017survey,oriola2020evaluating}, sentiment analysis is used as the basis for detecting offensive and inappropriate online content \cite{plaza2021multi}.
-A feature shared by the above studies is the focus on addressing cyberbullying challenges associated with high-resource languages.
-There is an increasing interest in the detection of offensive content and hate speech in low-resource languages such as Tamil \cite{rajalakshmi2023hottest,balakrishnan2023tamil}, Pashto \cite{khan2023offensive}, Urdu \cite{saeed2023detection}, Persian \cite{kebriaei2023persian}.
-Similar studies have been focused on improving resources for tackling offensive and hateful content detection \cite{kovacs2022leveraging,sinyangwe2023detecting,miao2023detecting,markov2023holistic}.
+The Oxford English Dictionary defines offensive content as \textit{highly unpleasant and insulting; characterized by persistent violence and cruelty} \cite{dictionary_key}.
+As noted earlier, cyberbullying manifests in various forms, necessitating diverse detection strategies \cite{zhong2016content,al2016cybercrime,altay2018detection,van2018automatic,zois2018optimal,rafiq2018scalable,yao2019cyberbullying}.
+For instance, \cite{zhong2016content} focused on identifying forms of cyberbullying associated with image data.
+Another study applied a model that categorizes posts written by bullies, victims, and bystanders to detect online bullying \cite{van2018automatic}.
+Other notable detection strategies emphasize two main aspects: scalability and timeliness of detection systems.
+Timeliness is a crucial factor in the detection pipeline, ensuring efficient support for cyberbullying victims.
+A multi-stage cyberbullying detection system incorporating a scheduling mechanism has been proposed to enhance detection efficiency \cite{rafiq2018scalable}.
+Likewise, a sequential hypothesis testing approach has been suggested as a solution to scalability and timeliness challenges \cite{zois2018optimal}. \cite{yao2019cyberbullying} explored ways to reduce false positives while improving scalability and timeliness, using data from Instagram.
+Given that offensive content detection and sentiment analysis are closely related \cite{schmidt2017survey,oriola2020evaluating}, sentiment analysis techniques have been employed to identify offensive and inappropriate online content \cite{plaza2021multi}.
+Notably, the studies mentioned above primarily focus on cyberbullying detection in high-resource languages.
+However, there is growing interest in addressing offensive content and hate speech in low-resource languages such as Tamil \cite{rajalakshmi2023hottest,balakrishnan2023tamil}, Pashto \cite{khan2023offensive}, Urdu \cite{saeed2023detection}, and Persian \cite{kebriaei2023persian}.
+Efforts have also been made to enhance resources for tackling offensive and hateful content detection in these languages \cite{kovacs2022leveraging,sinyangwe2023detecting,miao2023detecting,markov2023holistic}.